jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 The motto of the sweet science may be to "hit and not get it", but the reality is that when two people meet who have spent hours working on:

-* Punching combinations and technique on the focus mitts
+* Punching combinations and techniques on the focus mitts
-* Hand eye coordination and speed on the double end bag
+* Hand-eye coordination and speed on the double end bag
 * Hours of shadow boxing and calisthenics

 Someone is going to get hit.
 Even Floyd Mayweather—arguably the best evasive and defensive boxer of all time—[is hit by 16% of the punches thrown at him](https://www.espn.com/boxing/story/_/id/7780088/floyd-mayweather-jr-measures-boxing-greats){: target="_blank" rel="noopener noreferrer"}.
-If one of the best boxers ever *still* gets hit by approximately once for every six punches thrown at him, then most other fighters get hit \*quite\* a bit a more.
+If one of the best boxers ever *still* gets hit by approximately once for every six punches thrown at him, then most other fighters get hit \*quite\* a bit more.

 This means that you need to be skilled in both the delivery *and* the reception of damage.

-### The unique demands of boxing
+## The unique demands of boxing

 The physical demands of boxing are unique in that they require both aerobic and anaerobic capabilities; you need to be able to perform short bursts of activity over the course of a long fight.
-Generally speaking, a fighter's aerobic capacity is needed for defense and his anaerobic capacity is for offensive.
+Generally speaking, a fighter's aerobic capacity is needed for defense and his anaerobic capacity is for offense.

-Just as a good fighter is strong on offense ***and*** defense–in fact, it's impossible to separate the two–a good fighter has to be a hybrid of an explosive and endurance athlete, and the training is aimed towards that.
+Just as a good fighter is strong on offense ***and*** defense–in fact, it's impossible to separate the two–a good fighter has to be a hybrid of an explosive and endurance athlete, and the training is aimed toward that.

-General endurance and explosive ability is trained by distance runs, sprints, and skipping rope.
+General endurance and explosive ability are trained by distance runs, sprints, and skipping rope.

 My particular training plan was running 2-4 miles 5 days a week and keeping my pace under 7 minutes per mile.
 If it was too cold or wet outside, I'd run on the treadmill for 3 minutes at a 9-10 mph pace.
-For sprints, I’d do 8-10 100 meter sprints at the track with 30 second rest in between.
+For sprints, I’d do 8-10 100 meter sprints at the track with 30-second rest in between.

-### The role of strength training in boxing
+## The role of strength training in boxing

 Outside of the crusierweight (175-200 lbs) and heavyweight (201+ lbs) divisions of boxing, weight lifting is generally discouraged in the boxing world.
 Even in those weight divisions, the attitude toward weight lifting will vary from coach to coach.